Pal-Mar/CodeSamplePython/README.md

 # Predictor - Python Code Sample

-Predicting survival outcome of sepsis (body's extreme response to an infection) using K-nearest neighbors classifier as an example of using a machine learning for prediction purposes in medicine.
-This code sample was used to test the classifier with various parameters and sample sizes.

-Data originally from research by Chicco, D., Jurman G. and published as ['Survival prediction of patients with sepsis from age, sex, and septic episode number alone' in Sci Rep 10(2020)](https://doi.org/10.1038/s41598-020-73558-3).
+Predicting survival outcome of sepsis (body's extreme response to an infection) using K-nearest neighbors classifier as an example of using machine learning for prediction purposes in medicine.
+Sepsis is a serious and potentially life-threatening condition, which is caused by the body's exaggerated reaction to an infection.
+Sepsis can lead to organ failure or even death in as short a time as an hour, thus predicting survival of patients is important.
+Much research has been done in the area, the data for this project is from one such study by Chicco, D., Jurman G. and published as ['Survival prediction of patients with sepsis from age, sex, and septic episode number alone' in Sci Rep 10(2020)](https://doi.org/10.1038/s41598-020-73558-3).
+This project tested K-nearest neighbors classifier with various parameters and sample sizes from that study.

 **note**
-Training data sets used are distributed by original authors with following Licence: 'CC BY 4.0: freedom to share and adapt the material'
+Training data sets used are distributed by original authors with following Licence: "CC BY 4.0: freedom to share and adapt the material"

 # Program implementation
 This version demonstrates use of K nearest neighbors classifier on sample data sets, here data sets are of survival data following a sepsis diagnosis.
 The chosen classifier implementation is [sklearn.KNeighborsClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html) from [scikit-learn](https://scikit-learn.org/stable/), which implements the k-nearest neighbors vote.
 See more on [Nearest Neighbours](https://scikit-learn.org/stable/modules/neighbors.html#classification).